ZicklePop/melkat-blog/src/pages/p/uses.md

 - [Behringer UMC204HD Audio Interface](https://www.behringer.com/product.html?modelCode=P0BK0)
 - [FiiO BTR5 Bluetooth and USB-C DAC](https://www.fiio.com/btr5) - No headphone jack on the iOS devices anymore, so lets add it back through Bluetooth.
 - [Hatsune Miku Edition TASCAM VL-S3BT Speakers](https://tascam.com/us/product/vl-s3/)
+- [Opal C1](https://opalcamera.com) - This camera is pretty slick and in early beta.
+I hope to one day use it with Windows as well as Mac.
+As of this writing it runs 105°F when it's not in use, the software is lacking, and it only works in Zoom and Chrome.
 - [Pokémon Center × Grado Labs Pikachu Headphones](https://gradolabs.com/pokemon) - Thic cable, amazing sound, wearing all day leads to them getting a little uncomfortable, but they have a Pikachu on them so it's five stars all around.
 And hey, approved by [DankPods](https://www.youtube.com/watch?v=kR0xiIYvOSw).
 - [RAZER Kiyo Camera w/ Ring Light](https://www.razer.com/streaming-cameras/razer-kiyo) - Not a fan of Razer, but it solved a lighting issue for me.
+Where I cannot use the Opal C1, I will use this camera.
 - [Samson SR850 Headphones](https://smile.amazon.com/Samson-SR850-Semi-Open-Back-Reference-Headphones/dp/B002LBSEQS) with [Brainwavz Cooling Gel Earpads](https://smile.amazon.com/gp/product/B07SBT93R9/) - Long cable, amazing sound, and with the replacement earpads they are the most comfortable headphones I own.
 Great for all day wear.
 Also recommended by [DankPods](https://www.youtube.com/watch?v=aKIryezhAos)!